-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige takes new steps to enforce Kakaʻako Makai park hoursPosted on Oct 30, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige takes new steps to enforce Kakaʻako Makai park hoursPosted on Oct 30, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige is taking new steps to enforce the park closure hours in Kakaʻako Makai so the public can enjoy these parks during their normal hours of operation.

 The governor has directed Ford Fuchigami to make this his highest priority in his new role as administrative director.
 Gov. Ige announced that Fuchigami will provide ongoing oversight and direction to all state departments and agencies involved.

 In addition, the governor announced that the Hawaiʻi Community Development Authority (HCDA) is moving forward with new procedures that will allow its private security company to coordinate/provide outreach to address shelter vacancy and property storage action in accordance with Ninth Circuit Court case law that addresses constitutional rights.
 This is a significant change that will allow the state’s deputy sheriffs to respond to criminal trespass complaints made by HCDA in the Kakaʻako Makai parks.

 “The situation that led to the park closures is unacceptable, and I expect to get different results in Kakaʻako Makai going forward,” Gov. Ige said.
 “We will continue to make changes as necessary to maintain access to and safety in our public spaces.
 In the Kakaʻako Makai parks, this means we will be enforcing park hours for everyone on the basis of conduct, not housing status.”